lxgr-linux/pokete/wiki.md

    + [Hiding](#hiding)
 - Active: Day
 - Can be found in:
-   + Abandoned village
+   + Abandoned Village
 - Evolves to [Raupathor day](#raupathor_day) at level 20

 #### Corcos night
-A small heavy thing, that can be found on the ground, but that may reveal something wonderful later.
+A small heavy thing that can be found on the ground; it may reveal something wonderful later.

 ```